HeyTomCat/ProgramLangs/langs/ama/spec.md

    should be implemented.
 -Have the specified [FILE-EXTERNAL INSTRUCTUIONS](#specification-of-file-external-instructions) implemented.
 Also applys
    for runtime environments.
 -Take all numbers as hexadecimal.
+-Implement the [DATA STORAGE](#data-storage) as specified.
 ## Specification of file-external instructions
 Here the [FILE-EXTERNAL COMMANDS](#external) are specified:
 |Opcode|Instruction|Function|